A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 —John Amos Comenius

 This extremely disparate cross is alleged in various German-language publications.
-Though the existence of bear-cow hybrids is attested here by several independent reports, their actual occurrence has not been established.
-Indeed many might assume that such a hybrid is impossible.
-However, the practice on this website is to list all relevant reports under the heading of each type of cross and then to let the reader judge.
-In this way I hope to eliminate systematic bias from my work.
+Though the existence of bear-cow hybrids is attested by various independent reports, their actual occurrence has by no means been established by scientific means.
+Indeed many scientists would assume that such a hybrid is impossible.
+The only bear residing in Europe is the Brown Bear, Ursus arctos.

-Košice is the largest city in eastern Slovakia, which prior to World War I was part of the Austro-Hungarian Empire.
-The following appears on page 7 (columns 2 and 3) of the May 16, 1877 issue of the Viennese newspaper Welt Blatt:
+The first of these reports comes from Košice, the largest city in eastern Slovakia, which prior to World War I was part of the Austro-Hungarian Empire.
+It appeared on page 7 (columns 2 and 3) of the May 16, 1877 issue of the Viennese newspaper Welt Blatt:

-A separate report about another alleged bear-cow hybrid appeared in the same newspaper, Welt Blatt, the following year (see page 9, column 1 of the May 18, 1878 issue):
+Another bear-cow hybrid shambled onto the pages of Welt Blatt the following year (page 9, column 1, of the May 18, 1878 issue):

 From Hersbruck in Bavaria: Yesterday, in the little neighboring town of Velden, the cow of the bailiff there could not calve and, despite the help of a veterinarian, she could not be saved.
 And when they cut open the body, there came to light a thing that no one in these parts had ever seen before, which honestly had the following appearance: The head was like that of an unusually large pug dog.
 The neck was nonexistent.
 The body was covered with the long hair of a bear and, overall, was formed like that of a bear, with a bear’s short tail.
 Only the feet were those of a cow.
 The creature is completely developed and would, perhaps, have lived if the mother had not been slaughtered.
 [Translated by E. M. McCarthy.
 Original German.]